jamescherti/buffer-guardian.el/README.md

 ### Advanced

 * `buffer-guardian-save-all-trigger-hooks`: A list of hooks that trigger saving all modified buffers.
-Defaults to `'(mouse-leave-buffer-hook)`.
+Defaults to nil.
 * `buffer-guardian-functions-auto-save-current-buffer`: A list of functions to advise.
 A `:before` advice will save the current buffer before these functions execute.
 * `buffer-guardian-verbose` (Default: `nil`): Enable logging messages when a buffer is saved.